History of the Jews in Transnistria: The Transnistrian Jewish Victims of the Holocaust

 According to Julius Fisher, the Germans executed numerous other Jews in northern Transnistria, overwhelmingly deportees from Romania, including 12,000 at Bar, 1,230 at Garisin, 3,000 in Ladjin/Ladyzhyn, and 200 in Tulcin.
 According to Radu Ioanid, Romanian complicity was not proven in the killing of the 12,000 Jews on October 20, 1942, mentioned above in Bar.
 The Bar massacre was the largest massacre of Jews in northern and central Transnistria.
 Out of the 1,290 Jews killed at Galisin, Brailov and Bar on November 6, 1942, according to Radu Ioanid, Romanian complicity was "proved only in the case of 40 victims".
 The Yad Vashem database includes the names of 10,497 Jews who died in Bar.
 Sometimes, it was not too clear whether the Jews were handed over by the Romanian authorities, seized by the Germans, or chose to go with the Germans (see below).
-There was the question of the 3,000 Jews from the Ladijin stone quarry who originated from Chernivtsi and Dorohoi who were transferred by the Germans beyond the Bug on August 19, 1942; Radu Ioanid stated that they were handed over by the Romanians.
+There was the question of the 3,000 Jews from the Ladijin stone quarry who originated from the city of Chernivtsi and Dorohoi County who were transferred by the Germans beyond the Bug on August 19, 1942; Radu Ioanid stated that they were handed over by the Romanians.
 Nora Levin wrote, 'On August 19, S.S. men penetrated Romanian-administered Transnistria and abducted thousands of Jews and transported them "to the East" to be killed."
 The testimony of the Holocaust survivor Pepi Summer of Chernivtsi, the Romanian camp commander at the stone quarry tried to save as many Jews from Chernivtsi and Dorohoi as possible, by not handing them over to the Germans despite the German pressure.
-The testimony of Rakhil Fradis-Milner, originally of Chernivtsi indicates that a large majority of the German-speaking Jews deported from Chernivtsi in the summer of 1942, reacting to beatings and torment from the Romanians, chose to go with the Germans, who promised better treatment, but in fact subsequently killed the Jews through shootings and overwork.
+The testimony of Rakhil Fradis-Milner, originally of Chernivtsi indicates that a large majority of the German-speaking Jews deported from the city of Chernivtsi in the summer of 1942, reacting to beatings and torment from the Romanians, chose to go with the Germans, who promised better treatment, but in fact subsequently killed the Jews through shootings and overwork.
 "We were lodged in stables and pigsties in the villages of the Tulchin county.
 We were beaten and tormented.
 The Germans arrived in the middle of August: they summoned us and asked if we wanted to work.
 They said they would give us jobs and feed us well.